KG-Hopper: Empowering Compact Open LLMs with Knowledge Graph Reasoning via Reinforcement Learning: Experiments

 \subsection{Main Results}

 We design our experiments to explore the reasoning effectiveness, training efficiency, and design trade-offs of our method KG-Hopper.
+To contextualize our approach within the broader KBQA landscape, Table~\ref{tab:llm_kg_dimensions} summarizes different LLM+KG integration strategies.
+It highlights variations across model integration methods, inference modes, post-processing techniques, and model accessibility.
 KG-Hopper is designed as an open-source, compact, and flexible solution that promotes transparency in the training process and supports targeted modifications.
 Through our experiments, we investigate how RL contributes to efficient multi-hop KBQA.
 Results are reported in Table~\ref{tab:grouped-llm-comparison}.

 In terms of integration strategy, prompt-only LLMs, including strong proprietary models like GPT-4o, consistently underperform on multi-hop KBQA tasks.
 This highlights the limitations of relying solely on parametric knowledge and the lack of explicit, structured reasoning.
 Adding KG retrieval tools improves performance significantly (often by 10–30 Hits@1), but without any form of model-level adaptation, these systems exhibit fixed reasoning patterns and struggle to generalize beyond shallow queries.
 SFT on KG reasoning tasks further improves results, especially for moderately complex questions.
 However, its imitation-based learning process tends to be brittle, it teaches the model to reproduce specific reasoning paths rather than adaptively exploring alternatives.
 Our RL-trained model, {KG-Hopper}, consistently outperforms SFT-based models of similar (7-8B) or larger size (13B, 70B) and matches or exceeds the performance of GPT-4o-mini + KG, particularly on more complex multi-hop reasoning tasks.